Ilmarinen

 The Sampo

-Ilmarinen creates the legendary Sampo for Louhi in exchange for her providing one of her daughters as his bride.
-The Sampo is a legendary magical object resembling a mill that churns out unlimited gold, salt, and grain.
+Ilmarinen creates the legendary Sampo for Louhi in exchange for one of her daughters’ hands in marriage.
+The Sampo is a powerful magical object resembling a mill that churns out unlimited gold, salt, and grain.

 The Golden Wife

-After the death of his wife, Ilmarinen decides to craft the Golden Wife.
-She is a lifelike replica of the Maiden of Pohjola crafted from gold and silver.
-However, the Golden Wife is lifeless and cold, symbolizing the limitations of human creations.
+With the sorrow of the death of his wife, Ilmarinen decides to craft the Golden Wife.
+She is a lifelike replica of the Maiden of Pohjola, crafted from gold and silver.
+However, despite his deft work, the Golden Wife cannot replace his widow.
+This story illustrates the lesson that money doesn’t always bring happiness.

 Ilmarinen’s Forge